Cleland's Evening Primrose

 Evening Primrose family (Onagraceae)

-Description: This native annual or biennial wildflower initially forms a low rosette of basal leaves spanning 3-6" across.
+Description: This annual or biennial wildflower initially forms a low rosette of basal leaves spanning 3-6" across.
 It later bolts, developing little-branched flowering stalks about 1-2' tall (less often, up to 3' tall).
 The light green stems are densely covered with appressed white hairs.
 The alternate leaves are up to 2½" long and ½" across; they are ascending to widely spreading.
 Most leaves are sessile, although some lower leaves have short petioles.
 The leaf blades are linear-lanceolate, lanceolate, or oblong in shape; their margins are smooth or remotely dentate with barely perceptible teeth.
 Upper leaf surfaces are medium green and sparsely covered with appressed white hairs, while lower leaf surfaces are pale green and more densely covered with appressed white hairs.

 The central stem terminates in a leafy spike of flowers about 3-9" long; secondary spikes of flowers may be produced from lower lateral stems.
 Like the central stem, the flowering stalk is light green and densely covered with appressed white hairs.
 Flowers and developing seed capsules are densely arranged around the stalk.
 Individual flowers span ½–1¼" across when they are fully open.
 Each flower has 4 yellow pointed petals, 4 linear sepals, a narrowly cylindrical calyx tube, 8 stamens, a central style (actually 4 united styles) with a cross-shaped stigma, and a sessile ovary.
-Individual petals and sepals are 1/4–5/8" long; they are both deciduous.
+Individual petals and sepals are 1/4–5/8" (6-15 mm.) long; they are both deciduous.
 Pale thin lines radiate across the petals from the center of the flower – these function as nectar guides.
 The blooming period occurs from mid-summer to early fall and lasts about 1½–3 months.
 The flowers bloom during the night and also on cloudy days.
 After individual flowers bloom, their ovaries begin to swell in size and become seed capsules.
 Individual seed capsules are up to ¾" long with a slightly curved and cylindrical shape; they are 4-celled and bluntly 4-lobed.
 The surface of each capsule is either glabrous or sparsely covered with appressed white hairs.
 Two rows of small seeds are contained in each cell of the capsule.
 Individual seeds are obovoid in shape.
 The root system consists of a taproot.
 This wildflower reproduces by reseeding itself.

 Cultivation: The preference is full sun, dry-mesic to dry conditions, and sandy soil.

-Range & Habitat: Cleland's Evening Primrose is occasional in sandy areas of northern and west-central Illinois, while elsewhere in the state it is rare or absent (see Distribution Map).
+Range & Habitat: The native Cleland's Evening Primrose is occasional in sandy areas of northern and west-central Illinois, while elsewhere in the state it is rare or absent (see Distribution Map).
 The distribution map doesn't distinguish between Cleland's Evening Primrose and the more western Sand Evening Primrose (Oenothera rhombipetala); most observations are the former species.
 Habitats include upland sand prairies, sandy hill prairies, sand dunes, upland sandy savannas, abandoned sandy fields, areas along sandy paths, and areas along railroads.
 Slightly disturbed areas are preferred; occasional wildfires are beneficial in reducing the encroachment of woody vegetation.

 Faunal Associations: The nocturnal flowers are pollinated by Sphinx moths; they are also visited by the Ruby-Throated Hummingbird and various long-tongued bees, including the oligolectic bees Lasioglossum oenotherae and Anthedonia compta.
 These visitors seek mostly nectar from the flowers, although some bees also collect pollen for their larvae.
 Various insects feed on the leaves, seed capsules, or plant juices of Cleland's Evening Primrose and similar species.
 These insect feeders include the caterpillars of several moths: Hyles lineata (White-Lined Sphinx), Proserpinus juanita (Green-Banded Day Sphinx), Schinia florida (Primrose Moth), Eudryas unio (Pearly Wood Nymph), Phtheochroa oenotherana (Tortricid Moth sp.), and two Mompha spp.
 (Momphid Moths).
 Other insect feeders include several flea beetles (Altica spp.), weevils (Tyloderma spp., Chalcoderma collaris, Acanthoscelidius acephalus), and aphids (Anoecia spp., Aphis oestlundi).
 White-Tailed Deer chomp off the flowering stalks of this wildflower (causing it to branch), while the Common Goldfinch eats the seeds to a minor extent.
 The foliage is also edible to cattle and other hoofed mammalian herbivores.